Defenceman: Cover-point

 Also in Farrell's 1899 book, Hugh Baird, then captain and cover-point of the Montreal Hockey Club, describes the cover-point as "a combination of a defence man and a forward, and is allowed, in virtue of this fact, more latitude with respect to leaving his position, than any man on the team, except the rover.
 In his capacity of a defence player, he should linger around his goals as long as the puck is near...
-When the play is at the other end of the rink, the cover-point should advance to about the middle, so that when the puck is lifted down, he may return it without loss of time, in order to keep the game centered around his opponents' goals, and to save his forwards the trouble of skating up to him so that they may again 'get in to play.'
+When the play is at the other end of the rink, the cover-point should advance to about the middle, so that when the puck is lifted down, he may return it without loss of time, in order to keep the game centred around his opponents' goals, and to save his forwards the trouble of skating up to him so that they may again 'get in to play.'
 It is by playing far up under these circumstances that a clever cover-point can chine to the advantage of his team.
 If he has a good opening he should shoot well for the goals, but if he has not, he should, as I have said, return the puck instantaneously."

 Distinguished defencemen

 After a finished season the NHL, the premier ice hockey league in the world, presents the James Norris Memorial Trophy to the best defenceman in the league.
 Bobby Orr of the Boston Bruins – an eight-time Norris Trophy recipient – is often considered to be the greatest defenceman in NHL and ice hockey history.
 In addition to his Norris Trophy honours, he is the only defenceman in NHL history to capture the Art Ross Trophy as the league's leading scorer.
-In 1998, Orr was selected as the best defenceman of all-time (second overall player behind Wayne Gretzky) in The Hockey News Top 100 NHL Players of all-time.
+In 1998, Orr was selected as the best defenceman of all time (second overall player behind Wayne Gretzky) in The Hockey News Top 100 NHL Players of all time.

 Conversely, according to the IIHF Centennial All-Star Team (also chosen by The Hockey News), the greatest defencemen to play in IIHF-sanctioned international competition are Vyacheslav Fetisov and Börje Salming.